 Various 78 rpm, 10″ long-play, 45’s, extended play 45’s, 12″ long-play and compact discs on US and English labels.

 Publications from Blues Unlimited, Melody Maker, Living Blues, Blues World, Juke Blues, Blues and Rhythm, Storyville, Sing Out and others.

 Blues Ephemera Files:

-A large number of items that cover a wide range of interests from featured articles to radio broadcast scripts.
+A large number of items that cover a wide range of interests, from record catalogues, sheet music, featured articles, and radio broadcast scripts.